zhutao100/qwen-code/docs/cli/commands.md

   - **Description:** Show version info.
 Please share this information when filing issues.

 - [**`/tools`**](../tools/index.md)
-  - **Description:** Display a list of tools that are currently available within Gemini CLI.
+  - **Description:** Display a list of tools that are currently available within Qwen Code.
   - **Sub-commands:**
     - **`desc`** or **`descriptions`**:
       - **Description:** Show detailed descriptions of each tool, including each tool's name with its full description as provided to the model.